Introduction

 Statuses[number];

-Using Statuses[number]
+Statuses[number]

-, we create a union type of all tuple elements.
+creates a union from all tuple elements.

 6. Generic Array Types and Constraints

-Square brackets are also used to define generic constraints and types.
+Square brackets define generic constraints and types.

 function function logArrayElements<T extends any[]>(elements: T): void